I. Executive Summary

 II.
 Policy Statement

-The General Education Program is administered by University College but individual courses are taught by faculty from all of the colleges.
+The General Education Program is administered by University College, but individual courses are taught by faculty from all of the colleges.
 Thus, requests for exceptions to any aspects of the General Education requirements for individual students must be approved by the Dean of University College, but matters relating to the course itself need to be addressed by the department and college offering the course.
-Some transfer students may be exempt from the General Education Requirements; see the Transfer Credit and Advanced Academic Standing policy for details.
+Some transfer students may be exempt from the General Education Requirements; see the Transfer Credit and Advanced Academic Standing section for details.

-First-Year Writing Courses (3-4 credit hours)
+I. Communication Competency (3-4 credit hours)

 Select one of the following:

-- WRDS 1103 Writing and Inquiry in Academic Contexts I and II (3)
+- WRDS 1103 – Writing and Inquiry in Academic Contexts I and II (3)

-- WRDS 1104 Writing and Inquiry in Academic Contexts I and II with Studio (4)
+- WRDS 1104 – Writing and Inquiry in Academic Contexts I and II with Studio (4)

-- MATH 1100 - College Algebra and Probability (3)
+- MATH 1100 – College Algebra (3)

 - MATH 1101 - College Algebra with Workshop (4)